kumpeapps/KKid/README.md

 -   After login you will be taken to the [Home](https://github.com/kumpeapps/KKid#select-module-screen-home-screen) Screen

-###### NOTE: Child accounts and additional parent accounts for an existing household must be created after logging in as the master user or an admin user.
+###### NOTE: Child accounts and additional parent accounts for an existing household must be created after logging in as the master user or an admin user

 -   DEMO Account
 	-   username: dev_kkid_master